rakib91221/ComfyUI-SpectralVAEDetailer/README.md

 **Add Node → latent → postprocess → SpectralVAEDetailer**

+> [!TIP]
-This node is also available on the Comfy Registry.
+> This node is also available on the Comfy Registry, so you can install it through Comfy Manager.

 ## Usage